-- a) Same investment universe as the MSCI ACWI Investable Market Index (IMI) (the "Parent Index"); i.e. including large, mid and small cap stocks across developed and emerging countries. - b) A set of relevant words and phrases derived from the above business activities is used to identify companies (the "Eligible Universe") which are engaged in providing smart solutions for urban infrastructure. - c) Companies from the Eligible Universe with a "Relevance Score" (as defined by MSCI) above 25% constitute the "Selected Universe". - d) Further liquidity/size/country/sectorial filters are applied to the Selected Universe. - e) An ESG negative screening is performed on the Selected Universe as defined in the methodology in order to exclude: - Companies with exposure to controversial businesses such as controversial weapons, conventional weapons, tobacco, thermal coal, civilian firearms, oil sands, nuclear weapons or companies in violation of UN Global Compact; and - Companies with no "ESG Rating" (as defined by MSCI). - f) A filtered universe is then constructed using a "Best-in-class" approach (the "Filtered Universe"): bottom quartile companies by an industry-adjusted ESG Rating (as defined by MSCI) are excluded from the filtered Selected Universe.
+a) Same investment universe as the MSCI ACWI Investable Market Index (IMI) (the "Parent Index"); i.e. including large, mid and small cap stocks across developed and emerging countries.

+b) A set of relevant words and phrases derived from the above business activities is used to identify companies (the "Eligible Universe") aligned to themes commonly associated with or described as "disruptive technology".

+c) Companies from the Eligible Universe with a "Relevance Score" (as defined by MSCI) above 25% constitutes the "Selected Universe".

+d) Further liquidity/size/country/sectorial filters are applied to the Selected Universe.

+e) An ESG negative screening is performed on the Selected Universe as defined in the methodology in order to exclude:

+- Companies with exposure to controversial businesses such as controversial weapons, conventional weapons, tobacco, thermal coal, civilian firearms, oil sands, nuclear weapons or companies in violation of UN Global Compact; and f) A Filtered Universe is constructed using a "Best-in-class" approach (the "Filtered Universe"): bottom quartile companies by an industry-adjusted ESG Rating (as defined by MSCI) are excluded from the filtered Selected Universe.
 "Best-in-class" approach is an approach where leading or best-performing investments are selected within a universe, industry sector or class.
 MSCI ESG Rating methodology uses a rules-based methodology designed to measure a company's resilience to longterm, industry material ESG risks.
 It is based on extra-financial ESG key issues that focus on the intersection between a company's core business and the industry-specific issues that may create significant risks and opportunities for the company.
 The ESG key issues are weighted according to impact and time horizon of the risk or opportunity.
 The ESG key issues include for instance, but are not limited to, water stress, carbon emissions, labor management or business ethics.
-Using such Best-inclass approach, the Sub-Fund follows an extra-financial approach significantly engaging that permits the reduction by at least 20% of the initial investment universe (expressed in number of issuers).
-Limits of the extra-financial approach are mentioned in the section "Principal risks" of the prospectus.
-The extra-financial data coverage is 100% of the eligible securities of the Parent Index.
-Non ESG rated companies are excluded from the selection process of the Index. - g) The top half in terms of Relevance Score of the Filtered Universe constitutes the Index composition.
+Using such Best-in-class approach, the Sub-Fund follows an extra-financial approach significantly engaging that permits the reduction by at least 20% of the initial investment universe (expressed in number of issuers).
+Limits of the extra-financial data coverage is 100% of the eligible securities of the Parent Index.
+Non ESG rated companies are excluded from the selection process of the Index.